cupidthecat/cupid-os/README.md

   - CPU frequency detection

 ## Development Roadmap
+The development roadmap outlined below represents our current plans and priorities.
+However, it's important to note that this roadmap is flexible and will evolve based on:

+- New requirements discovered during development
+- Technical challenges and learning opportunities encountered
+- Community feedback and contributions
+- Integration needs between different system components
+- Performance optimization requirements
+- Hardware support requirements
+- Testing and debugging needs

+As we progress, new phases and tasks may be added, existing ones may be modified, and priorities may shift to ensure we're building the most robust and useful system possible.

 ### Phase 1 - Core System Infrastructure
 1. **Interrupt Handling** (✅ Complete)
    - ✅ Implement IDT (Interrupt Descriptor Table)